BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

 ![](assets/sysdigteams_dashboard_nav.png)
 ![](assets/sysdigteams_resource_overview.png)

-- A simple persistent storage dashbaord has been created to provide an overview of all Persistent Volume Claim utilization.
+- A simple persistent storage dashboard has been created to provide an overview of all Persistent Volume Claim utilization.
 **Note: PVC's must be attached to a running pod for their metrics to be displayed on this dashboard.**
 ![](assets/sysdigteams_persistent_storage.png)